-Vietnam’s capital Hanoi is like a living museum; a fascinating glimpse into an Asian city of old, yet oozing with the energy and pace of a modern metropolis.
-Motorbikes, pedestrians, street hawkers, pedaled rickshaws, bicycles and cars whizz around the narrow streets as tourists timidly try to navigate around them.
-Trying to cross the road is a challenge in itself and requires a bit of nerve the first few times you do it.
-Everywhere you look there is activity and noise.
-Life seems to take place outdoors on the busy streets; working, eating,, cooking, playing, creating, feeding babies, laughing, or just sitting and chatting.
+Everywhere you look there’s activity and noise.
+All life seems to take place outdoors on the busy streets; working, eating, cooking, playing, creating, feeding babies, laughing, or just sitting and chatting.
 You could spend days just people watching.
-Crazy, beautiful and hectic, at times frustrating, a day in Hanoi is never dull.
+Crazy, beautiful and hectic, at times frustrating – a day in Hanoi is never dull!

-The main traveller hub is located in the Old Quarter which stretches all around Hoan Kiem Lake, encompassing plenty of restaurants, cafes, bars, internet cafes and travel agents.
-Pretty much everything a backpacker could need (and many things you don’t – Steamed dog meat anyone?) can be found around the Old Quarter – which serves as a good base for exploring the rest of the city.
+Pretty much everything a backpacker could need (and many things you don’t – steamed dog meat anyone?) can be found around the Old Quarter – which serves as a good base for exploring the rest of the city.

 Things to Do in Hanoi